 Extenders

-The cheaper of the two, an extender is designed to give your router more reach in a specific location.
-It will broadcast the network signal from your router to an area in your home that has weak signal or no signal at all.
+The cheaper of the two, an extender, is designed to give your router more reach in a specific location.
+It will broadcast the network signal from your router to an area in your home that has a weak signal or no signal at all.

 If the connection is rebroadcast via an extender, you may find that your network speed is slower than what's possible through just the router.
 Although this is not a universal problem when using extenders, it can be an issue.